AU-CDS/assignment3-pretrained-cnns-MiaKuntz/README.md

     python3 src/clf.py

-This will active the script.
+This will activate the script.
 When running, it will go through each of the functions in the order written in my main function.
 That is:
 -	Processing and generating the data for each of the three ways the data has been split.
 The function will find the data in the ```image``` folder, where the steps on where and how to download it, yourself is described further up in the ReadMe.
 -	Generating plots for both loss and accuracy and then saving these into a single image to the ```models``` folder.
 -	Creating a classification report and then saving this to the ```out``` folder.